§ 1441. License to carry concealed deadly weapons.

 c.
 Instruction regarding knowledge and safe handling of ammunition;

 d.
 Instruction regarding safe storage of ammunition and child safety;

 f.
 Live fire shooting exercises conducted on a range, including the expenditure of a minimum of 100 rounds of ammunition;

 g.
 Identification of ways to develop and maintain firearm shooting skills;

 h.
 Instruction regarding federal and state laws pertaining to the lawful purchase, ownership, transportation, use and possession of firearms;

 i.
 Instruction regarding the laws of this State pertaining to the use of deadly force for self defense; and

 j.
 Instruction regarding techniques for avoiding a criminal attack and how to manage a violent confrontation, including conflict resolution.

-(4) At the time the application is filed, the applicant shall pay a fee to the Prothonotary issuing the same.
+(4) At the time the application is filed, the applicant shall pay a fee of(Check State of De's Website) to the Prothonotary issuing the same.

 Here's the scoop on Delaware Concealed Carry.
 The requirements in order to receive your certificate stating you complete the requirements as per Delaware Section § 1441.
 But in order to receive that diploma from us you must complete the NRA Basic Pistol, NRA Personal Protection in the Home and Personal Protection out Side the Home with the Advanced Class then you earn your certificate of completion, The MOST Comprehensive course in Delaware.